The 2021 Michelin Guide’s ‘Most Luxurious and Delightful’ Places To Dine in Europe

 Despite its primary focus on the European region, in 2005, the guide published its first United States edition and soon the stars had spread across the globe — making Michelin stars the hallmark of fine dining by many of the world’s expert chefs and restaurant patrons.
 As such, today we peer through the doors of the Michelin Guide’s ‘Most Luxurious and Delightful’ places to dine in Europe.

 Sweden’s most opulent restaurant currently lies within the historic Opera House.
-Characterised by a stunning, high-ceilinged room which boasts chandeliers and original gilt panelling, decorated with frescoes and carvings, the Operakällaren offers a variety of classic cuisine, and carefully constructed traditional French dishes with a contemporary touch.
+Characterised by a stunning, high-ceilinged room that boasts chandeliers and original gilt panelling, decorated with frescoes and carvings, the Operakällaren offers a variety of classic cuisine, and carefully constructed traditional French dishes with a contemporary touch.
 Complemented by an impressive wine list, offering a notable French selection, this restaurant is revered for the Mackerel with horseradish, tomato and cucumber, the Venison fillet with cabbage and blackcurrant, and the Cloudberry soufflé.

 Le Louis XV, Alain Ducasse à l’Hôtel de Paris, France